kubernetes-sigs/vsphere-csi-driver/docs/book/features/volume_expansion.md

 kubectl apply -f example-pvc.yaml
 ```

-The Cloud Native Volume size in vCenter will be changed to the new size.
+The Cloud Native Volume size in vCenter Server will be changed to the new size.
 Size of PV will also be changed with that.

 Note: The size of PVC won’t be changed until the PVC is used by a new Pod.